Parkinson's Disease: Preventing Falls & Maintaining Balance

 - Move slowly when changing positions.
 Use deliberate, concentrated movements and, if needed, use a grab bar or walking aid.
 Count 15 seconds between each movement.
 For example, when rising from a seated position, wait 15 seconds after standing to begin walking.

 - If you become "frozen," visualize stepping over an imaginary object, or have someone place his or her foot in front of yours to step over.
-Try not to have a caregiver or companion "pull" you, this might throw you off balance and even prolong the episode.
+Try not to have a caregiver or family member "pull" you--this might throw you off balance and even prolong the episode.

 - If balance is a continuous problem, you might want to consider a walking aid such as a cane, walking stick, or walker.
 Once you've mastered walking with help, you might be ready to try it on your own again.